AirbusDefenceAndSpace/pesto/pesto-cli/docs/details_design.md

 ## Introduction

-PESTO stands for ProcESsing facTOry and was initially designed to answer the need for fast and efficient integration of image processing algorithms using deep learning (DL) in our ground segment products.
+PESTO stands for **ProcESsing facTOry** and was initially designed to answer the need for fast and efficient integration of image processing algorithms using deep learning (DL) in our ground segment products.

 Next sections are organized as follows:

-* Need identification: this section presents the expectations, what we would like to do.
+* [Need identification](#need-identification): this section presents the expectations, what we would like to do.
-* Base architecture identification: this section details the architecture of Pesto.
+* [Base architecture identification](#base-architecture-definition): this section details the architecture of Pesto.
 It describes how we answer to our objectives.
-* Processing API management: this section provides guidelines on how to design a processing API for PESTO.
+* [Implementation details](#implementation-details): this section details some technologies used by pesto
-* Performances: this section tells how PESTO should perform, how we demonstrated it was scalable.
+* [Processing API management](#processing-api-management): this section provides guidelines on how to design a processing API for PESTO.
-* Who uses PESTO: this section provides a list of projects / products that are using PESTO.
+* [Performances](#performances): this section tells how PESTO should perform, how we demonstrated it was scalable.

 ## Need identification